IMMERSE YOURSELF IN ST PATRICK’S WORLD

 The Celts seem to have first been recorded by the Greeks as Keltoi deriving from a native word perhaps meaning ‘hidden people’.
 This may have been a reference to the their lack of written history – some say writing was banned by the druid class – apart from gravestones and pottery until the 6th century AD.

 The Celtic culture seems to have originated in central Europe around the Danube basin, the Alps and parts of France and Germany around 1200 BC, as farming communities who became expert iron-workers.
 By 600 BC they were thought to have spread into Spain and Portugal and, following this, Britain, Ireland, Greece and the Balkans, although as a tribal political structure never formed an empire.
 In the first century AD the European Celts were largely defeated by the Romans and Germanic tribes and following the Roman invasion of Britain in 43 AD, the subsequent Roman Occupation and the arrival of continental tribes most notably the Angles and Saxons in the 5th century, the Celtic cultural was pushed to the edges of Britain.
-It is regarded as having survived most energetically in Ireland.
+Patrick himself had a Celtic background but was educated as a Roman.
+The Celtic world is regarded as having survived most energetically in Ireland.

 Most references to the Celts are from later centuries made by writers who lacked records and were keen to project their religious and political circumstances on the past.
 Such accounts need to be cautiously treated and mixed with what little contemporary archaeological evidence is available.
 On a broader basis, evidence detailing other parts of the Celtic a linguistic rather than archaeological term world – Britain and particularly Gaul give some idea of what life was like when Patrick was in Ireland.